The Register-Guard: Post-merger history

 In 2009, two separate layoffs reduced the newspaper's staff by the equivalent of 41 positions; by August 2009, it had 305 full- and part-time employees.
 The company's management blamed the layoffs on the "lousy economy" and advertising revenues that were 16 percent below projections in May and about 25 percent for June, July, and the first half of August.

 In May 2015, Tony Baker stepped down as the Register-Guard's editor and publisher, after 28 years, making the end of an 88-year span in which someone from the Baker family had headed the paper.
 He was succeeded as editor and publisher by N. Christian Anderson III, who had been publisher of The Oregonian since 2009 and president of the Oregonian Media Group since 2013.
 Anderson began working in the new position on June 1, 2015, but held it for less than seven months.
 In mid-December 2015, Tony Baker, the chairman of the Guard Publishing Company, announced that Anderson "is no longer Editor and Publisher" of the Register-Guard, and that the Baker family was taking control again.
 Tony Baker returned to the position of editor and publisher.
 In July 2016, Logan Molen took over as publisher and CEO of RG Media Company (the newspaper, marketing, advertising and digital services part of Guard Publishing Company), while Baker remained as chairman of the board of Guard Publishing.

 Sale to GateHouse Media

 In January 2018, the Register-Guard announced its sale to newspaper conglomerate GateHouse Media.
 The paper's ownership was officially transferred on March 1 of that year, with Molen replaced as publisher by GateHouse hire Shanna Cannon.
+One of the first actions was to close the statehouse bureau.

+Ownership by Gannett

 GateHouse Media purchased Gannett in November 2019, retaining the Gannett name for the merged operation.

 In April 2020, Cannon departed the paper.
 Gannett announced Executive Editor Alison Bath would resume leadership of the newspaper.
 Gannett eliminated the executive editor position May 2, 2020, citing the ongoing integration of Gatehouse-Gannett merger.
 Managing Editor Michelle Maxwell is the highest-ranking editor in the Eugene newsroom.
 The Register-Guard will collaborate more closely in the Gannett network and with Pacific Northwest newsrooms, including the Statesman Journal in Salem, Oregon; the Kitsap Sun in Bremerton, Washington, and the Great Falls Tribune in Montana.

+In May 2023, it was reported that since the paper's sale in 2018, the newsroom staff had shrunk from over eighty employees to six (including only two reporters), the paper no longer employed a local editor, publisher, or advertising representatives, and all advertising and editorial decisions were now made by the staff of Salem's Statesman-Journal.